ArchipelagoMW/Archipelago/README.md

 If a race ROM is desired, pass --create-race as argument to it
  * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file it is

-Project
- * Update modules if they are too old, preventing a crash when trying to connect among potential other issues
- * Autoinstall missing modules
- * Allow newer versions of modules than specified, as they will *usually* not break compatibility